Simple, affordable life insurance quotes.

 Approval is then based upon the answers to these questions, the medical exam results, and various other information, such as an RX report (that provides more detail on prescription medications), a report from the Medical Information Bureau (MIB), and a motor vehicle report.

-Depending on the insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life insurance policy.
+Depending on the insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life policy.

 Simplified Issue Underwriting